limi/limi.github.io/_posts/2010-06-21-papercuts.md

 excerpt: "Update on paper cut bugs for Firefox 4"

 ---
-<span>A while back</span>, I gave a presentation here at Mozilla based on feedback from a question thread posted to the Reddit web site: “[I work on the Firefox User Experience team, and this is your chance to tell me about your pet peeves].”
+A while back, I gave a presentation here at Mozilla based on feedback from a question thread posted to the Reddit web site: “[I work on the Firefox User Experience team, and this is your chance to tell me about your pet peeves].”

 We got over 2 000 — yeah, that’s *two thousand* — replies, and spent some time analyzing and grouping the feedback into actionable bug reports and general focus areas, which was then presented to the Mozilla team and worldwide community in a talk here in Mountain View & broadcast on [Air Mozilla].